1 9 5 6 – 1 9 6 2 (UK)

 209 x episodes

-This forerunner to Name That Tune was hosted by Ken Platt, “Desmond” O’Connor, Alfred Marks, Jackie Rae, Ted Ray, Billy Raymond and Pete Murray in turn.
+This forerunner to Name That Tune was hosted by Ken Platt, “Desmond” O’Connor, Alfred Marks, Jackie Rae, Ted Ray, Billy Raymond (the youngest host on British television at the time) and Pete Murray in turn.

 The resident singer was Marion Ryan (mother of sixties pop stars Paul and Barry Ryan) who was originally booked for only six shows but stayed throughout its run.